dupoxy/go-tour-fr/CONTRIBUTING.md

-# Contributing to Go
+# Contributing to french Go tour

-Go is an open source project.
+The French Go Tour is an open source project.

-It is the work of hundreds of contributors.
+It is the work of contributors.
 We appreciate your help!

 ## Filing issues

-When [filing an issue](https://golang.org/issue/new), make sure to answer these five questions:
+When [filing an issue](https://github.com/dupoxy/go-tour-fr/issues/new), make sure to answer these five questions:

 1. What version of Go are you using (`go version`)?
 2. What operating system and processor architecture are you using?